-Wash and dry a load of laundry is a long-time job, it takes hours.
-That’s why it is very important for us to know how long does a load of laundry take to wash and dry.
+Washing and drying a load of laundry is a long-time job, it takes hours.
+That’s why it is very important for us to know how long a load of laundry takes to wash and dry.
 Laundry washing and drying times vary.

 How Long Does a Load of Laundry Take to Wash